-Under Bermuda law, there are currently no stamp or documentary taxes, duties or similar taxes in connection with a conveyance or transfer on sale, or a conveyance or transfer to effect or having the effect of a voluntary disposition inter vivos or any agreement for the lending and borrowing of the Bank's shares which are listed on the BSX or NYSE.
+Under Bermuda law, there are currently no stamp or documentary taxes, duties or similar taxes in connection with a conveyance or transfer on sale, or a conveyance or transfer to effect or having the effect of a voluntary disposition inter vivos or any agreement for the lending and borrowing of the Bank's shares which are listed on the BSX or NYSF

 We are not required by any Bermuda law or regulation to make any deductions or withholdings in Bermuda from any payment we may make in respect of the Bank's shares.
 However, during 2018 the Bermuda Tax Reform Commission proposed the introduction of a withholding tax on interest and dividend income, amongst other reforms.
 The Bermuda government has not introduced this tax as yet.
 In January 2021, the Bermuda Government passed the Tax Reform Commission Amendment Act 2021, which allows the Minister of Finance to appoint a further Tax Reform Commission.
-The Bermuda Government has announced that it expects to form a new Tax Reform Commission in 2021, with such commission to report on tax reform within six months of creation.
-This new Tax Reform Commission may reiterate the 2018 commission's recommendation for a withholding tax on interest and dividend income, but it is unclear what changes will be proposed to Bermuda's system of taxation, as well as whether or not such changes will be implemented and on what terms.
+No subsequent appointments were made to a further Tax Reform Commission, and the Bermuda Government has stated that any substantive future tax reforms will take account of the 2018 commission's recommendations.
+These recommendations included a withholding tax on interest and dividend income, but it is unclear what changes will be proposed to Bermuda's system of taxation, as well as whether or not such changes will be implemented and on what terms.
 If additional taxes are introduced, whether in the form of withholding or otherwise, there may be an impact on holders of the Bank's shares, along with an increase in our compliance obligations.